SubratN/EDA/README.md

 # EDA
-EDA performed from scratch on different type of datasets in Python.
+EDA performed from scratch on different types of datasets in Python.